 The Citation X is powered by two Rolls-Royce AE3007C turbofan engines, part of a family of engines which power larger aircraft such as the Embraer Legacy 600 and Embraer Regional Jet airliners.
 The Cessna Citation X’s power to weight ratio allows it to reach a transonic maximum speed of Mach 0.935 (1,155kmh/717mph), and has also meant that the aircraft has broken many speed records, as well as being faster than the Gulfstream G650 ultra-long-range jet.

-Based on a lengthened Citation Excel fuselage design, the Citation Sovereign features a new swept-wing design with trailing edge flaps for optimised runway performance.
-The Citation Sovereign typically seats eight passengers in a double club configuration although can seat a maximum of 11 passengers in a high-density configuration.
-The aircraft also features a greater luggage area than any other aircraft in its category.
+Based on earlier Citation fuselage designs, the Citation Sovereign features a new swept-wing design with trailing edge flaps for optimised runway performance.
+The Citation Sovereign typically seats eight passengers in a double club configuration, although it can seat a maximum of 11 passengers in a high-density configuration.

 In 2012, Cessna announced the launch of the Citation Sovereign+.
-The improved model incorporated blended winglets and uprated Pratt and Whitney PW306D turbofan engines for improved range and performance over the original Sovereign.
-The Citation Sovereign+ remains in production to-date.
+The improved model incorporated blended winglets and uprated Pratt and Whitney PW306D turbofan engines for enhanced range performance.

 The Cessna 680A Citation Latitude is a super midsize jet designed and manufactured by Cessna in the USA.
 Introduced in 2011, the Citation Latitude fills a market gap between the smaller Citation Excel and larger Citation Sovereign.
 The Citation Latitude first flew in 2014 with deliveries commencing the following year.
 By 2019, just short of 200 Latitudes had been manufactured and delivered globally.